PropEnc: A Property Encoder for Graph Neural Networks: Conclusion

 Learning on featureless networks consistently necessitates effective methods for constructing features that are beneficial for downstream tasks.
 This area of research remains underexplored, presenting numerous opportunities for innovation.
 In this work, we introduce PropEnc, a universal and simple encoder that constructs expressive node features from any given graph metric.
 It exhibits flexibility in terms of both dimensionality and input types, including categorical, integer, and decimal values.
 This versatility allows for the consideration of a wide range of metrics, addressing various research questions regarding the types of metrics that contribute most effectively to the performance of GNNs.
 Our extensive evaluations, which compared PropEnc against standard degree encoding, centrality concatenation, and encoding concatenation with various dimensions, demonstrate the effectiveness of the proposed method.
 The empirical results consistently show that PropEnc improves model performance across different graph classification tasks.

 Based on the proposed PropEnc, several avenues for future research can be considered.
-For instance, investigating which features derived from structural and positional encodings lead to improved GNN performance could provide valuable insights.
+For instance, investigating which features derived from structural and positional encoding lead to improved GNN performance could provide valuable insights.
 Additionally, exploring the combination of encoded topological or structural information with original features to enhance performance presents another intriguing research question.
-PropEnc also holds promise in diverse applications, such as graph anomaly detection, circuit design completion, and grid networks with no or limited features.
-Furthermore, it could be evaluated in scenarios where some node features are noisy or missing, and potentially combined with adversarial methods to mitigate adversarial attacks.